 However, for many other attractions I often just walk around by myself and explore.

 Finding the best fun things to do for free is really about good research.
-Here’s a few tips:
+Here are a few tips:

 Being prepared will help you road trip on a budget.
 If possible, you want to be able to avoid buying things whilst on the road!